 Why it matters: Savings protect you against life’s financial curveballs and give you freedom to make choices in the future without being held back by money stress.

+When making purchases, applying the 50‑30‑20 rule budgeting method helps you decide whether it fits within needs, wants, or savings.
 One of the best parts of the 50-30-20 rule is how easy it makes real-time spending decisions.

 When you’re about to buy something, ask yourself two questions: